 2. Communication Link between Command, Schools, and Families – School Liaison Officers serve as subject matter experts for installation commanders on K-12 issues helping to connect command, school, and community resources.

-3. Home School Linkage and Support- School Liaison Officers assist Army families by gathering and sharing information on home schooling issues, policies, and legislation from local school districts, and helping leverage Child Youth & School Services [CYSS] resources to support these families.
+3. Home School Linkage and Support- School Liaison Officers assist Army Families by gathering and sharing information on home schooling issues, policies, and legislation from local school districts, and helping leverage Child & Youth Services [CYS] resources to support these Families.

 4. Partnerships in Education [PIE] – Creates a volunteer network of resources to support installation and community members who have a vested interest in the success of all youth.

 5. Post-Secondary Preparations – School Liaison Officers leverage installation and school resources to provide graduating military students with access to post-secondary information and opportunities.